US-MFG-Demo/WhatTheHack/044-Dapr/Student/Challenge-01.md

 - Then, run the **Traffic Control** service.
 It exposes entry and exit endpoints that capture a vehicle's a speed.
 When a motorist exceeds the speed limit, Traffic Control will call the Fine Collection service.
 - Finally, run the **Simulation** service.
 It simulates passing cars at varying speeds.
 It exposes entry and exit cameras that photograph the license plate of each vehicle.
 The telemetry is sent to the Traffic Control service.

-> The Camera Simulation service is implemented as a Console application.
-The other services are implemented as API applications.
+> The Camera Simulation service is implemented as a Console application, the other services as as API applications.

 ## Success Criteria